jasonlyle88/zsh-apprise/README.md

 # Example: 'macosx://_/?sound=default'
 zstyle ':apprise:user-setting:*'    'notify-apprise-notifier'                   ''

-# A function that recieves the 6 parameters from the zsh-execute-after-command plugin and outputs the title that should be used for the notification.
+# A function that recieves the 6 parameters from the ZSH Execute After Command plugin and outputs the title that should be used for the notification.
 # Defaults to the notification title generation function provided with this plugin
 zstyle ':apprise:user-setting:*'    'notification-title-generation-function'    'za-generate-notification-title'

-# A function that recieves the 6 parameters from the zsh-execute-after-command plugin and outputs the body that should be used for the notification.
+# A function that recieves the 6 parameters from the ZSH Execute After Command plugin and outputs the body that should be used for the notification.
 # Defaults to the notification body generation function provided with this plugin
 zstyle ':apprise:user-setting:*'    'notification-body-generation-function'     'za-generate-notification-body'
 ```